-The research to be performed under this award is to optimize a 3,400-bpd water processing system to provide freshwater from AMD sources for HF.
+The research under this award will be performed to optimize a 3,400-bpd water processing system to provide freshwater from AMD sources for HF.
 The immediate outcome will be a commercial-ready system operated by a water services company at a throughput volume useful for HF operations and an optimized technology ready for deployment at additional sites.
 More than 30 billion gallons of freshwater have been used for HF since 2011 in efforts to recover the estimated 293 trillion cubic feet of gas trapped in unconventional deposits.
-Since the development of these unconventional resources is still in its early stages, it can reasonably be assumed that the demand for freshwater will increase in the coming years, taxing local supplies and creating demand for commercial-ready alternative technologies to reduce freshwater usage.
+Because the development of these unconventional resources is still in its early stages, it can reasonably be assumed that the demand for fresh water will increase in the coming years, taxing local supplies and creating demand for commercial-ready alternative technologies to reduce fresh water usage.

 Providing an alternative hydraulic fracturing technology designed to cost-effectively treat environmentally hazardous AMD water will help reduce the use of and strain on fresh water resources.
 The technology developed during this project will provide a new freshwater source for HF operations in the unconventional resource development industry and concurrently assist in mitigating AMD, a legacy source of pollution.